2015 K League Challenge: First round

+Semi-final

+Final

 The promotion-relegation playoffs were held between the winners of the 2015 K League Challenge playoffs and the 11th-placed club of the 2015 K League Classic.
 The winners on aggregate score after both matches earned entry into the 2016 K League Classic.

 Suwon FC won 3–0 on aggregate and were promoted to the K League Classic, while Busan IPark were relegated to the K League Challenge.